Dolly Parton: 2022–present: Rockstar and Las Vegas residency

-In early 2022, she was nominated for induction into the Rock and Roll Hall of Fame.
-Parton initially declined the nomination believing that the Rock and Roll Hall of Fame was "for the people in rock music", but after learning that this was not the case Parton said she would accept her induction if she were chosen for the honor.
-In May her induction was announced, and finally on November 5, 2022 she was inducted into the Rock and Roll Hall of Fame.
-In October 2022 Parton stated in an interview that she would no longer tour, but would continue to play live shows occasionally.
+In early 2022, Parton was nominated for induction into the Rock and Roll Hall of Fame.
+Parton initially declined the nomination believing that the Rock and Roll Hall of Fame was "for the people in rock music", but after learning that this was not the case Parton said she would accept her induction if she were chosen for the honour.
+In May, her induction was announced and finally on November 5, 2022, she was inducted into the Rock and Roll Hall of Fame.
+In October 2022, Parton stated in an interview that she would no longer tour, but would continue to play live shows occasionally.
 On December 31, 2022, Parton co-hosted NBC's New Year's special Miley's New Year's Eve Party.